Close

 Rob Calico, Vice President IP and Litigation, ARM

-How has Cipher and patent classifiers changed your approach to these kinds of strategic questions and challenges?
+How have Cipher and patent classifiers changed your approach to these kinds of strategic questions and challenges?

-As our relationship with Cipher developed it became obvious that Cipher would be useful for doing this kind of searching.
+As our relationship with (LexisNexis) Cipher developed, it became obvious that the classifiers would be useful for doing this kind of searching.
 The mechanism for getting the right amount of detail without getting too much detail.

-Prior to that we’d used a lot of Boolean searching.
-We have a team that would do some of the landscaping work and a separate team that did the patent prosecution work.
-And the results of the two teams would be widely different and this caused unwanted tension.
+Prior to that, we’d used a lot of Boolean searching.
+We have a team that would do some of the landscaping work and a separate team that would do the patent prosecution work.
+The results of the two teams would be widely different, and this caused unwanted tension.
 Modifying Boolean search is haphazard.
 You put in more terms or more phases or whatever, and the numbers for the patents are suddenly too big, and everyone loses confidence.
 You can end up in this cycle where you’re just more and more aware that what you’re getting is not terribly accurate.

 Once you have accurate landscaping, you can run those same searches over time and look at the relative velocity of other entities.
 Who’s growing faster?
 Are there people who have a low number of patent counts relative to us, but they’re increasing at such a rate that we should be concerned or, at least, watch what they’re doing?